-I am currently a trainee within my second rotation in the firm’s Dispute Resolution and Employment Departments.
-I really enjoy the diversity of working across so many different areas of litigation and the opportunity to actively participate and engage with highly experienced partners and solicitors in their everyday transactions with high profile clients.
+I am currently a trainee within my final rotation in the firm’s Dispute Resolution and Immigration Departments.
+I really enjoy the diversity of working across so many different areas of litigation and the opportunity to participate remotely and engage with highly experienced partners and solicitors in their everyday transactions with high profile clients.
 EFC have always encouraged a paperless policy where possible and regular communication to ensure consistent service for our clients.

-Prior to attending PPC1, I was motivated by the strong work-life balance in the firm to set up a society for my fellow classmates.
-I applied, and received funding, for a Surfing Society which allowed 100 trainee solicitors to participate in a surfing and wellbeing weekend in Donegal.
+Prior to attending PPC1, I was motivated by the strong work-life balance in the firm to set up a wellbeing society for my fellow classmates.
+I applied, and received funding, for a Surfing Society which allowed 100 trainee solicitors to participate in a surfing weekend in Donegal.
 The experience of managing and coordinating such a large trip was very fulfilling, with the social connections made during my time organising this social trip forging many friendships as well as strong relations with future colleagues.
-I would encourage all future attendees at Blackhall Place to set up a society!